For your reading enjoyment!

 Your first priority is to gain the trust of the animal of choice as much as you can.
 Your feral needs to become comfortable enough to be near you and has an understanding that you are a good person.

-By taking the time to earn its trust before you capture the feral, it will help tremendously with the comfort and transitional stage from outdoor life to the introvert ways.
+By understanding feral cat behavior and taking the time to earn its trust before you capture the feral, it will help tremendously with the comfort and transitional stage from outdoor life to the introvert ways.

 I personally began my journey of attaining cat wisdom with the help of the Cat Daddy himself, Jackson Galaxy.
 I absolutely adore this man.
 You can tell he has such a passion for saving nine lives!
 Hahaha!!
 You can watch some of this Jackson’s YouTube videos here.